 You set up a welcome email and an abandoned cart reminder six months ago.
 You’re not sure either one is earning money.
 Every guide you find assumes you have a developer or $300 a month for tools.

 One automation pays for itself fastest.
-Build it this week on a free or sub-$50 plan.
-Three numbers tell you it’s actually working.
+This post covers how to build it this week on a free or sub-$50 plan, and what numbers tell you it’s actually working.

 For stores under $1M in revenue, one automation outperforms everything else: the abandoned cart sequence.
 The welcome series and post-purchase flow matter.
-Abandoned cart recovers money you already earned and lost within the same 72-hour window.
+But abandoned cart recovers money you’ve already earned and lost within the same 72-hour window.

-Most guides mislead small operators here.
-They recommend building eight to ten automations at once.
-Welcome series, post-purchase, win-back, browse abandonment, birthday flow, VIP tier, replenishment reminders, review requests.
+Most guides mislead small operators by recommending eight to ten automations at once, welcome series, post-purchase, win-back, browse abandonment, birthday flow, VIP tier, replenishment reminders, and review requests.

-That advice fits a $5M store with a dedicated email manager.
-For a two-person team doing $30k–$200k per year, it’s a trap.
+That advice applies to a $5M store with a dedicated email manager.
+For a two-person team at $30k, $200k per year, it burns time and money.

-What that costs: The first month’s subscription — $45 to $150 — is gone before a single automated email goes live.
+The cost: The first month’s subscription, $45 to $150, is gone before a single automated email goes live.
 The only spare hours that quarter disappear into setup, not revenue.

-The 20% move that works: Pick abandoned cart only.
-Build the 72-Hour Recovery Sequence.
-Run it for 30 days, record the recovered revenue, then add a second automation.
+The 20% move: Pick abandoned cart only.
+Build a three-email sequence.
+Run it for 30 days.
+Record the recovered revenue.
+Then and only then, add a second automation.

 How Do You Set Up Abandoned Cart Emails That Actually Convert?